 For some investors, choosing an ESG fund is a way to make a stand against companies that are facilitating climate change, such as fossil fuel giants.
 But most of us still want to make money when we invest, not just take an ethical or environmental stand.
 So, the million-dollar question is, can we really have it all?
 Well, as you may have seen in amongst all the COVID news, ESG funds have performed rather well in this latest stock market crash, at times even better than other funds (to be clear, they have lost less than other funds).

 You may think ‘Wonderful!
 Where do I sign up?!’
 But it’s important to also understand why this has been the case.
 ESG funds usually don’t invest in the oil industry, which has been one of the worst-performing sectors in the market.
 And to make things even better, they tend to invest more in the healthcare and technology sectors, been some of the strongest performing sectors.
-What all of this really means is that there is no silver bullet when it comes to investing, but you don’t necessarily have to sacrifice your ethics in order to make a good return on your savings.
+What all of this really means is that there is no silver bullet when it comes to investing, but you don’t necessarily have to sacrifice your ethics in order to target a good return on your savings.

 That’s it for today – ESG investing in a nutshell.
 As you may have picked up, it’s not as Easy as it looks, it’s quite a Specialist area of investing, but if done right, ESG investing can do a lot of Good, beyond just your wallet!